Jewish exodus from the Muslim world: Morocco

-The migration of Moroccan Jews to Israel was sponsored, facilitated and administered by Zionist organizations, notably through Cadima (1949–1956) and Operation Yachin (1961–1964).
+Though foreign Zionist emissaries visited Morocco and sought to spread Zionism there from the early 20th century, there was no significant migration of Moroccan Jews to Palestine before 1948.
+After the establishment of Israel, migration was sponsored, facilitated and administered by Zionist organizations, notably through Cadima (1949–1956), the Framework (1956–1964), and Operation Yachin (1961–1964).
 As in Tunisia and Algeria, Moroccan Jews did not face large scale expulsion or outright asset confiscation or any similar government persecution during the period of exile, and Zionist agents were relatively allowed freedom of action to encourage emigration.

-In Morocco, the Vichy regime during World War II passed discriminatory laws against Jews; for example, Jews were no longer able to get any form of credit, Jews who had homes or businesses in European neighborhoods were expelled, and quotas were imposed limiting the percentage of Jews allowed to practice professions such as law and medicine to no more than two percent.
+French antisemite and Nazi collaborator Xavier Vallat wanted to extend discriminatory legislature passed in France to exclude Jews from economic life to France's protectorates in Morocco and Tunisia.
 King Mohammed V expressed his personal distaste for these laws, assuring Moroccan Jewish leaders that he would never lay a hand "upon either their persons or property".
 While there is no concrete evidence of him actually taking any actions to defend Morocco's Jews, it has been argued that he may have worked on their behalf behind the scenes.

 In June 1948, soon after Israel was established and in the midst of the first Arab–Israeli war, violent anti-Jewish riots broke out in Oujda and Djerada, leading to deaths of 44 Jews.
 In 1948–49, after the massacres, 18,000 Moroccan Jews left the country for Israel.
 Later, however, Jewish migration from Morocco slowed to a few thousand a year.
 Following Moroccan independence in 1956, a new wave of Moroccan Jews emigrated from the country towards South America, Israel, France, and Spain.